teaghan/Cycle_SN/README.md

 ## Getting Started ##

 Before beginning training or utilizing the Cycle-StarNet, I recommend reading the [technical write-up](./docs/README.md) on the method.

+To get started with our application of Domain Adaption with real observed spectra, take a look [here](./domain_transfer/).

 To get started with our New Lines Project, take a look [here](./new_lines_project/).